-We asked a dental nurse how they treated the use of instruments used during root canal treatment.
+We asked a dental nurse how they treated instruments used during root canal treatment.
 They explained that these instruments were single patient use only.
 The practice followed appropriate guidance issued by the British Endodontic Society in relation to the use of the rubber dam.
 They explained that root canal treatment was carried out where practically possible using a rubber dam.
-If a rubber dam could not be used the dentist used a special 'parachute safety chain' to prevent patients swallowing or inhaling root canal instruments.
 A rubber dam is a thin, rectangular sheet, usually latex rubber, used in dentistry to isolate the operative site from the rest of the mouth and protect the airway.
 Rubber dams should be used when endodontic treatment is being provided.
+On the rare occasions when it is not possible to use rubber dam the reasons should be recorded in the patient's dental care records giving details as to how the patient's safety was assured.

 The practice owner was the safeguarding lead who was the point of referral should members of staff encounter a child or adult safeguarding issue.
-Staff told us about the safeguarding policy and protocol that they could refer to should they suspect that abuse had occured .
+Staff told us about the safeguarding policy and protocol that they could refer to should they suspect that abuse had occurred.
 Training records showed that all staff had received appropriate safeguarding training for both vulnerable adults and children.